Rita Baga

-Rita Baga is the stage name of Jean-François Guevremont (born May 27, 1987), a Canadian drag queen from Montreal, Quebec, who is most noted as a top three finalist in the first season of Canada's Drag Race.
-In 2022, it was announced that Rita Baga would be a judge and the main host on Drag Race Belgique, a Belgian version of the franchise.
-She also returned to compete in Canada's Drag Race: Canada vs. the World in 2022.
+Rita Baga (born Jean-François Guevremont) is a Canadian drag queen and television personality from Montreal, Quebec.

+She is best known as a top three finalist in the first season of Canada's Drag Race.

+In 2022, it was announced that Rita Baga would be the main host of Drag Race Belgique.

+In 2022, she also returned to compete in the first season of Canada's Drag Race: Canada vs. the World.
+She placed in the top four.

-In addition to performing as Rita Baga, Guevremont worked as director of programming for Fierté Montréal.
+In addition to performing as Rita Baga, Guevremont previously worked as the director of programming for Fierté Montréal (Montreal Pride) for many years.

 Education

 Guevremont is an alumnus of the Université du Québec à Montréal, where he studied human resources and tourist development.

 Career

-Guevremont began his drag career in 2007, performing at Cabaret Mado for the birthday show of his friend Dream, performing a medley from the film Sister Act with colleagues Marla and Célinda.
-Initially his drag name was Rita d'Marde (A phonetic play on the words "pile of shit", the name sounds like "Laugh, asshole !"), which he changed to Rita Baga in 2010 when he began performing at Cabaret Mado as a regular.
+Guevremont began his drag career in 2007, performing at Cabaret Mado for the birthday show of her friend Dream (also a drag queen).
+That evening, she did a medley of songs from the film Sister Act, with colleagues and fellow drag queens Marla and Célinda.

+Initially performing under the name Rita d'Marde (a phonetic French word play of "Laugh, asshole!"), she changed it to Rita Baga in 2010 when she became a regular at the famous Montreal's drag establishment Cabaret Mado.

 In 2013, Rita Baga appeared on La Guerre des clans, V's French-language version of Family Feud.

 In 2014, Rita Baga became the permanent host of Bagalicious, the Sunday night program at Cabaret Mado.
 In 2016 she launched MX Fierté, a cross-Canada drag pageant held in conjunction with Fierté Montréal; in the same year, she travelled to Mumbai, India to perform at the KASHISH Mumbai International Queer Film Festival.

-In 2017 Guevremont participated in Ils de jour, elles de nuit, an Ici ARTV documentary series about drag queens, alongside Barbada de Barbades, Gaby, Lady Boom Boom, Lady Pounana and Tracy Trash.
+In 2017, Guevremont participated in Ils de jour, elles de nuit, an Ici ARTV documentary series about drag queens, alongside Barbada de Barbades, Gaby, Lady Boom Boom, Lady Pounana and Tracy Trash.

 The inaugural season of Canada's Drag Race filmed in late 2019, and the cast was revealed to the public in 2020 several weeks before the show's premiere on July 2.
 Rita Baga was one of two queens from Montreal, alongside Kiara, to appear in the season.
 In August 2020, with Fierté Montréal suspended due to the COVID-19 pandemic in Canada, Guevremont in his role as director of programming helped to coordinate a special online edition of the annual Drag Superstars show, which featured all of the queens from Canada's Drag Race in prerecorded video performances.
 While most other queens performed lipsyncs to established pop songs, Guevremont used his segment to premiere the music video for Rita Baga's own original single "Something Spiritual".
-Rita Baga made it to the Top 3 in Canada's Drag Race, with Scarlett BoBo and Priyanka, and won the most weekly challenges over the course of the season, but ultimately lost the crown to Priyanka.
+Rita Baga made it to the top 3 in Canada's Drag Race, with Scarlett BoBo and Priyanka, and won the most weekly challenges over the course of the season, but ultimately lost the crown to Priyanka.
 She placed high, but did not win, in the Snatch Game challenge for her performance as Édith Piaf.